thunderbird/webext-docs/folders.rst

       :name: ``type``
       :type: (`string`)

-      The type of the quota as defined by RFC2087.
+      The type of the quota as defined by RFC 2087.
 A :value:`STORAGE` quota is constraining the available storage in bytes, a :value:`MESSAGE` quota is constraining the number of storable messages.

       Supported values: